 Marriage and the Resurrection

 18Then some Sadducees come up to him (Sadducees say there is no resurrection), and they questioned him as follows: 19"Teacher, Moses wrote for us that if a man's brother dies and leaves behind a wife and does not leave behind a child, that the brother of the deceased should take the woman and raise up descendants for his brother.

 20"There were seven brothers.
 And the first one took a wife, and dying, he left no descendant.
 21And the second one took her, and he died, leaving no descendant.
 It was the same with the third.
-22Indeed, the seven left no descendant.
+22In fact, all seven left no descendant.
 Last of all, the woman also died.

 23"In the resurrection, when they rise again, of which of them will she be wife?
 For all seven had her as wife."

 24Jesus said to them, "Is this not the reason you are mistaken, that you know neither the scriptures nor the power of God?
 25For when they rise from the dead, they neither marry nor are given in marriage, but are like the angels in heaven.
 26Now about the dead, that they do rise, have you not read in the scroll of Moses, at the part about the bush, how God spoke to him, saying, 'I am the God of Abraham, and the God of Isaac, and the God of Jacob'?
 27He is not the God of the dead, but of the living.
 You are badly mistaken!"

 28And one of the Torah scholars who had approached, after listening to them debating, recognized that Jesus had answered them well.
 He asked Jesus, "Teacher, out of all of them, which commandment is primary?"